The brightest galaxies at Cosmic Dawn: Methods

 To compute the UV luminosity of each galaxy we populate halos with stellar populations using the simple stellar population (SSP) models of \citet{Bruzual2003}.
 We assume a Salpeter inital mass function between $0.1-100\Msun$ and a constant stellar metallicity of $Z = 0.01 Z_\odot$.
 We neglect redshift evolution in metallicity under the assumption that very early star formation has already enriched the gas \citep[e.g.,][]{Trenti2009}, and note that metallicities do not significantly affect the non-ionizing UV continuum luminosity \citep[e.g.,][]{Schaerer2003}.
-The UV luminosity of a galaxy is given by: \BE L_\textsc{uv}(M_h) = \sum_{i=0}^N \int_{t_i}^{t_{i+1}} dt \; \mathrm{SFR}(M_h, t_i, t_{i+1}) \mathcal{L}_\mathrm{ssp}(t) \EE where $\mathcal{L}_\mathrm{ssp}(t)$ is the luminosity at 1500\AA\ of a SSP of mass $1\Msun$ and age $t$.
+The UV luminosity of a galaxy is given by: \BE L_\textsc{uv}(M_h) = \sum_{i=0}^N \mathrm{SFR}(M_h, t_i, t_{i+1}) \int_{t_i}^{t_{i+1}} dt \; \mathcal{L}_\mathrm{ssp}(t) \EE where $\mathcal{L}_\mathrm{ssp}(t)$ is the luminosity at 1500\AA\ of a SSP of mass $1\Msun$ and age $t$.
 We consider two star formation steps, which \citetalias{Mason2015} demonstrated were sufficient to model the majority of the UV luminosity.

 The stellar mass formed in a dark matter halo with mass $M_h$: \BE M_\star(M_h) = f_b M_h \sum_{i=0}^N \frac{\epsilon_{SF}(M_h/2^i)}{2^i} \EE